Linguapress

 1.3.
 Relating a part to a whole (animates)

-Use of "of" is obligatory when expressing the relation of a part to a plural whole
+Use of "of" is obligatory when expressing the relation of a proportion to a composite whole

 We can NOT say: